mikaells/RibDif/README.md

 ![My image](https://github.com/mikaells/RibDif/blob/master/img/Pseudoalteromonas-V3V4_confusionmat.png)

-RibDif gives the following overlap summary which may be easier to parse for large genera:
+RibDif gives the following overlap summary which may be easier to parse for large genera ('sp.' are unamed species):

     Summary: